llanda2/CaliforniaCostLiving/README.md

 ## Strategic Visualization Decisions

-To create an effective data visualization dashboard, I've incorporated several key strategies from the Science of Data Visualization:
+To create an effective data visualization dashboard, I've incorporated several key strategies:

 1. **Interactive Filtering and Time Range Selection**
    - Implemented a year range slider to allow users to focus on specific time periods